-According to Flint, CAPS has worked on improving resources available to students this semester.
+The Campus Life team has taken an integrative approach on improving resources available to students this semester.
+In fact, all four departments have worked in collaboration with colleagues from Oxford Counseling & Career Services and Living Well on an Integrated Health and Wellness Committee to address student needs.
 Discussions with students revealed that Zoom fatigue and lack of human connection has affected students the most.

-CAPS plans to provide self-help “tool kits,” or digital resources such as a daily planner, articles and links to meditation classes to students.
-Brandi Benton, director of the Office of Health Promotion, also mentioned that CAPS plans to install signs across campus with QR codes that students can scan to gain access to e-resources.
+Flint and Director of the Office of Health Promotion Brandi Benton plan to provide self-help “tool kits,” or digital resources such as a daily planner, articles and links to meditation classes to students.
+Benton also mentioned that OHP plans to install signs across campus with QR codes that students can scan to gain access to e-resources.

 “The main components of mental well being and this partnership with CAPS is that we really do serve as an office that helps students think about themselves as a whole person, not just reactionary but also how to prevent some of the problems,” Yang said.